Brett-Tanner/Journal/Mar_23.md

     - [] Need a request change button on the old, paid invoices

 - [] Event_children/time_slot_children rework
+    - [] Event children
+        - [] Add the cost breakdown popup
+        - [] Build out the functionality to send a confirmation email from the table
     - [] For time slot children, should just look exactly like the printable one

 - [] Implement notifications